-The purpose of the PTO is to foster better communication and to establish a means for coordinated activities on the part of the total school community.
+Every school is urged to form an organization for parents and teachers.
+The purpose of such a group is to foster better communication and to establish a means for coordinated activities on the part of the total school community.

-The Church considers the primary role of parents to be the formation of their children.
-Therefore, the PTO assumes an important role in the continuing cooperation of parent education and professional development of teachers.
-The principal is expected to work closely with the leadership of the PTO.
+The role of parents in the formation of their children is considered primary by the Church.
+Therefore, an organization such as a local Parent Teacher Organization assumes an important role in the continuing cooperation of parent educators and professional teachers.
+Principals are expected to work closely with the leadership of the Parent Teacher Organization.

-The six major objectives of the PTO are to:
+The five major activities of Parent Teacher Organizations are to:

-- Promote communication.

-- Provide parents and teachers with information.

-- Promote good will and cooperation.

-- Direct and coordinate parent support.

-- Organize political action of parents as advocates on local, state and federal legislation that affects Catholic schools.
+- 1. promote communication; - 2.
+Provide parents and teachers with information; - 3.
+Promote good will and cooperation - 4.
+Direct and coordinate parental support; and - 5.
+Organize political action of parents as advocates on local, state, and federal legislation that affects Catholic schools.

-- Fundraise for the school